Looking for a unique and beautiful hike in the Sacred Valley? The day hike from Chinchero to Urquillos is a perfect choice.

 Hiking from Chinchero to Urquillos is absolutely worth it.

-The Sacred Valley area is an absolute must-visit if you are in the Cusco region.
+The Sacred Valley is an absolute must-visit if you’re in the Cusco region.
+This valley is full of history, charming villages, and great hikes and sights.

-The exact location:
+The exact location

-The colectivos are located opposite El Tuco Hostel, just south of Puente Grau.
+The colectivos are located here: opposite El Tuco Hostel, just south of Puente Grau.
 Near the intersection of Miguel Grau street and Jirón 21 de Mayo.

 At the end of the hike, you will end up in the small town of Urquillos.
 Walk across the bridge and wait for a colectivo or bus heading to your destination.
 Keep in mind that the colectivos and buses are active until 20:00 (8:00PM).

-An advantage is that this route is mostly downhill, which makes it a little easier.
+An advantage is that this route is mostly downhill, which makes it easier.
 Since it is so much downhill, it’s likely that you will feel some pressure on your knees at the end of the hike.
 Make sure you don’t overload them and take it easy.
 By using hiking poles, you can take some pressure off your knees.

 Personally, I recommend visiting the historical site in Chinchero.
 It is a beautiful site to start the hike with.
 If luck is on your side, you might witness some weaving demonstrations.